-(i) Loans and advances
+(j) Loans and advances

-Loans and advances represent discontinued operations and are designated as part of assets held for sale and measured at FVTPL.
+Loans and advances represent discontinued operations and were measured at FVTPL.

 (k) Other non-trading derivatives

 If a derivative is not held for trading and is not a qualifying hedge relationship such as forward foreign currency contracts, all changes in its fair value are recognised immediately in profit or loss in the statement of comprehensive income.